big-data-team/big-data-analytics/README.md

 # big-data-analytics
-The supplementary materials of the "Big Data Analysis Edit" course on Coursera
+The supplementary materials of the "Big Data Analysis" course on Coursera